romanthekat/refire/README.md

 # refire
 Simple cli tool for reddit to read filtrated feed.
-[2022-05-29] filtration is primitive and relies on at least 1 keyword being mentioned.
+[2022-05-29] filtration is primitive and relies on at least one keyword being mentioned in title.

 ## usage
 1. configure `~/.refire.json` in the following format: